 To be eligible for the Top-up benefit, the person must be approved for federal Tuition Assistance by a military department and be eligible for MGIB Active Duty benefits.
 To be eligible for MGIB benefits, the person must be an MGIB - Active Duty participant and must have served at least two full years on active duty.

 The amount of the benefit is limited to the amount that the person would receive for the same course if regular MGIB benefits were being paid.
 In no case can the amount paid by the military combined with the amount paid by VA be more than the total cost of the course.
 If a person receives the Top-up benefit, his or her regular MGIB benefits will be reduced.
 The amount of entitlement charged for Top-up payments is determined by dividing the amount of the payment by the claimant's fulltime monthly rate.

 The benefit is available for all courses that began on or after October 30, 2000.
 A copy of the Tuition Assistance Authorization form for the course that has been signed by an authorized military official will be required.
 People who have not requested MGIB benefits before should submit a VA Form 22-1990 to establish eligibility.
 The Top-up program is not available at this time to persons who are eligible for the MGIB Selected Reserve program.
-For more information please visit: http://www.benefits.va.gov/gibill/tuition_assistance.asp
+More information is available on VA’s website.

 Work Study Program

 If you're a full-time or 3/4-time student in a college degree program, or a vocational or professional program, you can "earn while you learn" with a VA work-study allowance.